raspberrypilearning/freecad-headphone-tidy/en/step_1.md

 ## Introduction

-In this project you will be using 3D parametric modeling software to design headphone tidy, and then if you have access to a 3D printer, you can print your model.
+In this project, you will use 3D parametric modelling software to design a headphone tidy.
+If you have access to a 3D printer, you can print your model.

-The model will be made in two parts that can fit together.
+The model will be made of two parts that fit together.

 ### What you will make